edurescu-labs/edurescu-v1/docs/PROJECT_WIKI.md

 Constraints:
 - No heavy infra; keep it simple.
-- Make it easy for a single dev to run: `npm install`, `npx prisma migrate dev`, `npm run dev`.
+- Make it easy for a single dev to run: npm install, npx prisma migrate dev, npm run dev.

 First task:
 Review the Project Wiki schema + API list and propose the first 3 API routes we should implement for a working chat + emergency flow.

-End of Portable Project Memory Wiki.
+End of Portable Project Memory Wiki

----